A Quantum Gate Architecture via Teleportation and Entanglement: Arbitrary many-qubit unitary operations with QGATE

 \subsubsection{Direct approach}

-To avoid the exponential scaling in the number of terms, we need to take another approach.
+To avoid the exponential scaling in the number of terms for even a single $\ketbra{\psi_i}{\psi_j}$ operation, we need to take another approach.
 Instead of expanding in terms of the Pauli group we can define a set of single qubit operators that more naturally represent the outer product of the states,

 with the diagonal single-qubit operators

 and flip operators

 Note the coefficients $f_k^{ij}$, $b_k^{ij}$, $t_k^{ij}$, and $d_k^{ij}$ are the same as in Eq.~\eqref{eq:Pauliexpand} and obtained from Eqs.~\eqref{eq:bool}.